 If our personal injury lawyers in Hamilton County, TN find that a rideshare company shares liability with its driver for your injury, we provide evidence to hold both parties accountable for your losses.
 Under Tennessee’s fault system, a driver who causes an accident is responsible for paying damages to the injured party.

-At the Law Offices of Ogle, Elrod & Baril, PLLC, we thoroughly investigate rideshare accidents and wade through complex layers of insurance coverage to help our clients recover compensation for their damages.
+At the OEB Law, PLLC, we thoroughly investigate rideshare accidents and wade through complex layers of insurance coverage to help our clients recover compensation for their damages.

 Filing Third-Party Claims